esper-io/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/GroupInstallApp.png)

-Select a version from the Select Version dropdown and click Install.
+Select a version from the **Select Version** dropdown and click **Install**.
 A sidebar will slide in from the right showing the status of the installation.

 ![Groups](./assets/NewConsole/InstallSuccessDetails.png)